TomHessburg/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+            The biggest different between forEach and map is that forEach modifies the original array and map returns a new array without modifying the original

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function that is attached to an object(a value in a key/value pair).
+Methods can only be called on instances of that object (including children via inheritence).
 3. What is closure?
+            So in short, closure is the idea that a nested function has access to its parents variables via "lexical scoping".
+Now this dosnt seem like much, but what needs to be understood is that when a function is called, its variables cease to exist after the function call is complete. if there is a nested function inside of that function, it will enclose the variable that it needs and retain the ability to use it, independent of its parent function being called.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. explicit:explicit essentially means that we control it. any time that we see apply, bind, or call, its explicit binding.
+            implicit: whenever we call a method, the object before the method in the call is what is looked at as "this".
+            window: When in global scope, the value of this is the entire window
+            new: in a "new" binding, this refers to the object that is being created via the "new" keywords, which is a child of a constructor function where "this" is being used. i.e. the ocnstructor function say "this.name = attribute.name;". when we pass in a value in our new object like "name: 'sarah'", the this keyword pertaing to that new object.

 5. Why do we need super() in an extended class?